shajmun/SAT-GPA-Analysis-R/README.md

 ## 1. Project Overview

-This project analyzes the relationship between students' SAT scores and their cumulative GPA in college.
-Using a dataset of 732 students, the analysis replicates and expands upon the findings of an undergraduate econometrics paper.
-The primary goal is to quantify the predictive validity of the SAT as an admissions tool, controlling for other demographic and behavioral factors.
+This project presents the analysis from my undergraduate econometrics term paper on the relationship between students' SAT scores and their cumulative GPA in college.
+Using a dataset of 732 students, the analysis quantifies the predictive validity of the SAT as an admissions tool while controlling for other demographic and behavioral factors.
+This repository contains the complete R code used to conduct the analysis from start to finish.

 ## 2. Data Source